Human-Augment-Analytics/NFHM/README.md

 We use [Mongo](#accessing-the-mongo-database) to house the raw data we import from iDigBio, GBIF, and any other external sources.
 We use [Redis](#accessing-redis) as our queueing backend.
 To seed your local environment with a sample of data to work with, you'll need to first follow the instructions above for [local setup](#local-setup).

 ### Seeding Mongo with a sample of iDigBio data:

-1) Activate the ingestor_worker conda environment: `conda activate ingestor_worker`
+1) There are two methods for starting the idigbio data ingestion process:

+##### Easy method:
+From a _new_ terminal tab in the dev container, run `bin/ingest_idigbio` to start the ingestion script

+##### Less Easy method
-2) Start by spinning up the iDigBio worker.
+Slow method: This method accomplishes the same task as the script above.
+Start by spinning up the iDigBio worker.
    - The worker pulls in environment variables to determine which queue to pull from and which worker functions to call.
 Consequently, you can either set those variables in `.devcontainer/devcontainer.json` -- which will require a rebuild and restart of the dev container -- or you can set them in via the command line.
 We'll do the latter:
       - (from within the dev container):
          - Open new tab (or reload terminal) to make sure conda can init: